DarknessFX/lv_platformio_win/README.md

 ## FAQ

-######- Intelisense isn't working / Fixing VSCode Intelisense for both PlatformIO+CPP. <br/>
+######- Intelisense isn`t working / Fixing VSCode Intelisense for both PlatformIO+CPP. <br/>

-After successfully execute "PlatformIO: Build", open the '".platformIO/.vscode/c_cpp_properties.json"', copy the IncludePath and BrowsePath node values to '".vscode/c_cpp_properties.json"'.
+After successfully execute "PlatformIO: Build", open the `".platformIO/.vscode/c_cpp_properties.json"`, copy the IncludePath and BrowsePath node values to `".vscode/c_cpp_properties.json"`.
 Restart VSCode. <br/>
-Make sure you're using the right configuration Win64 or PlatformIO in VSCode, check the VSCode bottom-right statusbar to see what is the current configuration. <br/>
+Make sure you`re using the right configuration Win64 or PlatformIO in VSCode, check the VSCode bottom-right statusbar to see what is the current configuration. <br/>
 <img src="https://github.com/DarknessFX/lv_platformio_win/blob/master/.git_img/change_config.png" />

 ######- Folder errors, Cannot find files, Fail to compile C++? <br/>
 VSCode sometimes use full paths to refence folders, you need to change the following files and fix folder path references: <br/>
-  '.vscode/c_cpp_properties.json' (Win64 node, change IncludePath and CompilerPath to your local paths) <br/>
+  `.vscode/c_cpp_properties.json` (Win64 node, change IncludePath and CompilerPath to your local paths) <br/>
-  'lv_platformio_win.code-workspace'  (delete the PATH node to autofix the references on next VSCode start) <br/>
+  `lv_platformio_win.code-workspace`  (delete the PATH node to autofix the references on next VSCode start) <br/>
-  'tool/build.cmd' (change CALL command to your local vcvarsall.bat path) <br/>
+  `tool/build.cmd` (change CALL command to your local vcvarsall.bat path) <br/>

 ######- Why the .platformio folder and not keep the platformio.ini in project root folder? <br/>
 Is a small hack that allows VSCode to run as C++ Project (build, debug, launch) while keeping all the PlatformIO features (compile, upload, monitor).  <br/>
 PlatformIO is aggressive in overwriting and owning the VSCode project folder, this hack fix this behaviour. <br/>

 ######- Fail to compile with TFT_eSPI error? <br/>
-M5Stack have its own TFT_eSPI code, if you find errors or blank screen uploading your code you may need to remove TFT_eSPI library from PlatformIO folder ('%UserProfile%\.platformio\lib\TFT_eSPI_?\') to avoid conflicts. <br/>
+M5Stack have its own TFT_eSPI code, if you find errors or blank screen uploading your code you may need to remove TFT_eSPI library from PlatformIO folder (`%UserProfile%\.platformio\lib\TFT_eSPI_?\`) to avoid conflicts. <br/>

 ## Versioning